Dimension Reduction in Martingale Optimal Transport: Geometry and Robust Option Pricing: Main Theorem and Conjecture

-To provide a motivation for studying the cost function of the form \eqref{cost}, consider a portfolio consisting of the assets with prices $Y_1,...,Y_d$ at the terminal maturity $t_2$, with weights $w_1,..., w_d >0$, so that the price is $\sum_{i=1}^d w_i Y_i$.
-The variance is a commonly used measure of the risk of the portfolio:
+To motivate the study of the cost function of the form \eqref{cost}, consider a portfolio consisting of assets with prices $Y_1, \dots, Y_d$ at the terminal maturity $t_2$, with weights $w_1, \dots, w_d > 0$, so that the value of the portfolio at maturity is $\sum_{i=1}^d w_i Y_i$.
+The variance is a commonly used measure of the portfolio's risk: